wp-plugins/wise-chat/readme.txt

 1. Alternatively install it in your templates via `<?php if (function_exists('wise_chat')) { wise_chat(); } ?>` code.
 1. Alternatively install it using dedicated widget in `Appearance -> Widgets`, it's called `Wise Chat Window`.

+= Post Installation Notices: =
+* After installation go to Settings -> Wise Chat Settings page, select Localization tab and translate all messages into your own language.
-In order to use all features of bad words filter you need to have `mbstring` PHP extension installed on your server.
+* In order to use all features of bad words filter you need to have `mbstring` PHP extension installed on your server.
+* Posting pictures from camera / local storage is limited to the specific range of Web browsers.
+See FAQ for details.

 == Frequently Asked Questions ==